cosmo-sapien/bordoley.github.io/Resume.md

 ## Experience
 *October, 2014 - Present* : **Sur Doors, Lead Industrial Designer** (Security Doors)

 * Created a collection of doors inspired by the unifying elements in the design languages of various ancient civilizations.
-Aimed to The collection is titled "Doors of Perception".
+Aimed to open new horizons in the understanding of aesthetic phenomenon, each door tricks the viewer both optically and contextually.
+The collection is titled "Doors of Perception".
-* Responsible for conceptualizing, engineering, 3D modeling, rendering door concepts as well as giving interviews to press about personal and project specific design philosophy.
+* Responsible for conceptualizing, engineering, 3D modeling, creating photo realistic renderings of door concepts as well as giving interviews to press about personal and project specific design philosophy.

 *November, 2013 - August, 2014* : **Q Designs Inc., Lead Industrial Designer** (Wearable Technology)